maddiereddy/OpaGrappa/README.md

-# OpaGrappa-NodeCapstone
+# OpaGrappa
-Opa!Grappa!! is the Node Capstone Project with Thinkful
+Opa!Grappa!! is a Node Capstone Project with Thinkful